Making a Better World, One Smile at a Time

 There are new orthodontic products, techniques, and technologies constantly being developed.
 Often, these are marketed directly to patients as “the best” treatment option.
 As an orthodontist, it is essential I am up-to-date on these new options and able to thoroughly assess and evaluate each.
 Staying current on what is new, as well as what is tried and proven, allows me to ethically advise patients on the best care approach for their specific situation.

 I regularly attend continuing education meetings locally, regionally, nationally, and occasionally internationally.
-Additionally, I participate in Dr. John Casko’s Practical Review in Orthodontics.
+Additionally, I participate in Oakstone Publishing's Practical Reviews in Orthodontics.

 I am honored to serve as an adjunct associate professor in the Orthodontic Department at the University of Iowa.
 This provides me further access to the latest research findings and discussions of treatment and technology while interacting with the brilliant young residents and terrific faculty there!